matryer/gae-records/readme.md

     peoplePageOne, _ := People.FindByPage(1, 10)
     peoplePageTwo, _ := People.FindByPage(2, 10)
     peoplePageThree, _ := People.FindByPage(3, 10)

+    // get the number of pages if we have 10 records per page totalPages, _ := People.TotalPages(10)

     // find the first three People by passing a func(*datastore.Query)
     // to the FindByQuery method